gamedaoco/battlepass-bot/README.md

 ## Components
 Service consists of few components, which are required for it to properly operate.
 * Discord tracking process - monitors and stores the activity in the Discord guilds;
+* Twitter tracking process - monitors and stores the activity in the Twitter;
-* Chain tracking process - checks battlepass status changes, on-chain activities;
+* Chain integration process - checks battlepass status changes, on-chain activities;
 * Aggregation process - collects all gathered activities, analyzes them and assigns points to the users for completed quests;
 * API - provides access to manage battlepass quests and receive information about users progress, like completed quests and earned points.